qannoufoualid/NG0202-reproduction/README.md

 2 - docker build -f Dockerfile-angular-14-typescript-4.6 .

-please notice that there is no error and the test pass successfully
+please notice that with Angular 14 and typescript 4.6 there is no error and the test pass successfully